yugendran0705/Home-Care-Backend/README.md

-# Nestora Backend
+# Home-Care Backend

-This is the backend service for Nestora, a comprehensive rental and PG (Paying Guest) management application.
 It is built using Python with the [FastAPI](https://fastapi.tiangolo.com/) framework, [SQLAlchemy](https://www.sqlalchemy.org/) for ORM, and [Alembic](https://alembic.sqlalchemy.org/) for database migrations.

 ## Prerequisites